enolte/po/README.md

 (_20:09 Saturday, May 30, 2026_)

-Fixed a bug introduced by a previous commit, which was preventing correct QR decomposition for rank-deficient knot point matrices.
+Fixed a bug from a previous commit, which prevented correct QR decomposition of rank-deficient knot point matrices.
 All Lagrange basis induction unit tests pass again now.

-For the the basis induction test cases included here, compiling with `-O3` may cause one bit of precision loss, where compiling without optimizations incurs no precision loss.
+For the the basis induction test cases included here, compiling with `-O3` may cause one additional bit of precision loss, compard to compiling with optimizations.
 This caused some unit tests for pseudoinverse to report as specious failures.
-This is fixed now with a default tolerance of one double-precision machine epsilon.
+This is fixed now with a default tolerance of one double-precision machine epsilon and one additional bit of loss tolerance.
 All unit tests now correctly pass with or without the optimizer.

 Also improved organization of test utils.
 This is in progress.